How to hire radiologists specialized in MRI & CT imaging

 Evaluate communication skills for collaborative care

-Effective interdepartmental collaboration is key when you hire radiologists for team-based environments.
+During the recruitment process, as a healthcare owner, you must know the essential skills that a professional must have.
+You must also ensure that effective interdepartmental collaboration is a key consideration when planning to recruit radiologists for team-based environments.
 Radiologists must communicate findings clearly to referring physicians, technologists, and care teams.

 Here is a scenario-based example that reflects real-time diagnostic communication: